 Endava — Enterprise Clients

-Nearly 3 years of full-stack JavaScript across Deutsche Telekom, NETS Scandinavia, and eLife Sciences — the foundation for everything after
+Full-stack JavaScript delivery across Deutsche Telekom, NETS Scandinavia, and eLife Sciences

 AGENCY